 Welcome to the Arts Management Program

 The George Mason University Arts Management Program seeks to advance the management of all aspects of the arts.
 Our graduates, taught by some of this country’s most outstanding practicing managers, provide for the development and nurturing of artists, audiences, and communities.
 Mason offers a Master of Arts in arts management, an undergraduate minor in arts management, and in partnership with the School of Theater, an accelerated Master of Arts in arts management/Bachelor of Arts in theater.

 The Master of Arts in Arts Management is an accredited program by The National Association of Schools of Arts & Design (NASAD).

-First, the program is called the Master of Arts in Arts Management, rather than Arts Administration, the more common nomenclature.
+The program is called Arts Management, rather than Arts Administration, the more common nomenclature.
 The word management derives from the Greek root maun, meaning “to coordinate” or “to bring into alignment.”

 Our vision is to see arts managers bring into alignment the many resources required to birth, sustain, and further develop arts organizations.
 We also see management as occurring at a variety of levels: